The 73 Best Christmas Party Appetizers, Hands Down, No Contest

 22. Bacon, Onion and Asiago Fondue

-How can you go wrong with a skillet of melted cheese?
-Skip the skewers and serve with crackers, bread and Granny Smith apple slices.
+How can you go wrong with a skillet dish this decadent?
+Skip the skewers and serve it with crackers, bread and Granny Smith apple slices.

 25. Cheesy Polenta Bites with Brussels Sprouts and Pancetta